Extraction

 Constants

-Some harnesses require a list of literal values that will be used as compile-time constants representing
+Some harnesses require a list of literal values that will be used as compile-time constants, representing

-The former expects a comma separated list of literal values.
+--constants expects a comma separated list of literal values.
 All types expect their decimal representation with the

 exception of bit with expectes either true or false.
-The latter expects a path to a file containing lines

 of comma separated values.
 These values have the same requirements as the --constants flag.